 A majority of the women reported that their husbands earned less than 50,000 rupees, which naturally constrains finances and often prevents them from getting proper prenatal care.
 Further, husbands of a large percentage worked in labororiented jobs, 47% of them, which might add to financial instability and lower levels of resources to afford health expenses.
 The educational level significantly contributed to 35% of the women completing higher secondary education.
 Education was also one of the important contributing factors.
-The educational level was positively related to ANC utilization, which aligns with the available literature stating that educated women are more likely to use ANC services since they have better awareness and decision-making ability.es since they have better awareness and decision-making ability.
+The educational level was positively related to ANC utilization, which aligns with the available literature stating that educated women are more likely to use ANC services since they have better awareness and decision-making abilities.
 According to a study by Narayana et al., a significant proportion of mothers (93%) received comprehensive antenatal care (ANC) services.
-Similarly, a study conducted in rural Mysore by Vasuki et al. Reported a high utilization rate of 94.95% for full antenatal services during pregnancy.
+Similarly, a study conducted in rural Mysore by Vasuki et al. reported a high utilization rate of 94.95% for full antenatal services during pregnancy.

-Since only 37% of pregnant women in Pakistan attend ANC services four times during their pregnancy, Nisar et al. Undertook a study to investigate the barriers to ANC service utilization among pregnant women in rural and urban settings.
+Since only 37% of pregnant women in Pakistan attend ANC services four times during their pregnancy, Nisar et al. undertook a study to investigate the barriers to ANC service utilization among pregnant women in rural and urban settings.